Do Foundational Audio Encoders Understand Music Structure?: Results and Discussion

-In summary, we hypothesize that training a \textit{long-context} Transformer model with \textit{MLM} on \textit{music} datasets is a promising direction as FAEs for the MSA task, as supported by the following observations.
+Our results suggest that FAEs trained with on \textit{music} using a \textit{long-context} Transformer are most effective for MSA to train FAEs for the MSA task, as supported by the following observations.